mosip/documentation/docs/pre-registration-user-guide.md

 2. Select the languages and click **Submit**.

 *Note*:
-* A user logging in for the first time and having no applications will be prompted with a data capture language pop-up.
-The same set of languages will be used for the next set of applications created in the same session.
-* The language selected by the user in the login screen will be pre-selected in the data capture language pop-up.
-* The user can change this by clicking on the **CHANGE DATA CAPTURE LANGUAGES** button.
-* This choice will be available only if the ID issuer has configured the usage of optional languages.
+This choice will be available only if the ID issuer has configured the usage of optional languages.

 #### Step 2: Provide consent
 ![](_images/pre-reg-consent.png)